What is a Trade Deficit?

-- According to some economist, GDP and employment can get impact due to a large deficit.
+- According to some economists, GDP and employment can get an impact due to a large deficit.

 - In a real-world scenario, currencies are not as free to float as usually economists claim.
 Sometimes, they are manipulated by the governments for their own benefit.